It had been 9 years since I lost her. Once in a while, thinking about her and what she might be saying if she still around puts a smile on my heart.

 Well, I do not know about insurgents then, except that we call them the NPA or people with no permanent address.
 That’s everything I knew.
 And lo and behold immediately after the people in the village received the letter I compose, the gambling stops!

 Many of what she did, I repeat.
 Some of the good things and the bad, the happy and the sad.
 When I saw myself repeating her mistakes, her life was telling me to turn around.
 Her pains and difficulties taught me what will make sense.
-Her joys and triumphs is a source of inspiration I live with my kids today.
+Her joys and triumphs are a source of inspiration I live with my kids today.

 5. She taught me to give no matter what.